oldaccountdeadname/painted/README.md

 plain text notification daemon

 ## Overview

-painted is a dead simple notification daemon: it reads commands from a file (which may be a UNIX socket for IPC or stdin for simplicity), notifications from dbus, and writes output to a given file (usually stdout).
+painted is a dead simple notification daemon: it reads commands from a file (which may be a UNIX socket [not yet] for IPC or any text file (including stdin) for simplicity), notifications from dbus, and writes output to a given file (usually stdout).
 It aims to be a UNIX-ish replacement for standard notification daemons, primarily for bars.

-Despite the name (a rough plain text contraction of the initialism PTND, for Plain Text Notification Daemon), the scope of PTND is not limited to plain text: planned features include actions, sounds, and more.
-The goal is to achieve \'minimalism\' through an unrestrictive design that facilitates scripting, run-time modification, and, of course, completeness.
+Despite the name (a rough contraction of the initialism PTND, for Plain Text Notification Daemon), the scope of PTND is not limited to plain text: planned features include actions, sounds, and more.
+The goal is to achieve 'minimalism' through an unrestrictive design that facilitates scripting, run-time modification, and, of course, completeness.

 ## Usage

 ### In General

-With no other notification daemons running, run the server (with the command `painted`{.verbatim}).
-If you send a notification with `notify-send`{.verbatim}, you\'ll see it show up in the terminal window where you\'ve run painted.
+With no other notification daemons running, run the server (with the command `painted`).
+If you send a notification with `notify-send`, you should see it show up in the terminal window where you've run painted.

-With no arguments, painted defaults to reading input from stdin.
+With no arguments, painted defaults to reading input commands from stdin.
 Available commands (those currently implemented shown checked) are:

 -   [ ] help (list commands)